Leadership & Scholarship Opportunities

 In order to receive the stipend (amount based on hours completed), students will need to do the following:

-- Attend the welcome Zoom meeting (one of the two times offered).
+- Attend the welcome Zoom meeting.

 - Submit a final report detailing the experience and overall perspective of family medicine.